-The events of 2020 have seen upheaval in communities everywhere.
+The events of the last year have seen upheaval in communities everywhere.
 Across the UK, businesses have faced huge challenges and everyday life has been disrupted in ways we could never have imagined.

 As the country continues to deal with the pandemic, we felt it was important to provide an update on what EK, East Kilbride has been doing to meet the challenges of coronavirus and address some of the questions that we are being asked about our response to the pandemic and our plans for the town centre moving forward.

 How is the centre faring during the pandemic?

 There is no doubt it has been a very difficult time for the retail and hospitality industries and the situation remains very challenging.